-Establishment of a reinsurance program and pursuit of the federal waiver were authorized by New Hampshire Chaptered Law 346 of 2019, which amended New Hampshire RSA 404-G:12 and RSA 420-N:6-a, described in further detail below, and remains in effect.
+Establishment of a reinsurance program and pursuit of the Federal waiver were authorized by New Hampshire Chaptered Law 346 of 2019, which amended New Hampshire RSA 404-G:12 and RSA 420-N:6-a, described in further detail below.
+Both provisions remain in effect, providing ongoing state authority for the Reinsurance Program.

-Based on the state authorization and federal waiver approval, the state implemented the New Hampshire Reinsurance Program ("Reinsurance Program") effective January 1, 2021.
+Based on the state authorization and Federal waiver approval, the state implemented the New Hampshire Reinsurance Program ("Reinsurance Program") effective January 1, 2021.
 The program is administered by the New Hampshire Health Plan (NHHP), in collaboration with the New Hampshire Insurance Department (NHID).
-NHHP is a statutorily-authorized non-profit organization that, while independent from the state, has express powers authorized by the state.
+NHHP is a statutorily-authorized non-profit organization that, while independent from the State, has express powers authorized by the State.
 New Hampshire RSA 404-G created and authorizes the activities of NHHP.
 The NHHP Board of Directors provides oversight to the Reinsurance Program.
 The Board composition includes representatives from carriers - including each of the carriers that qualify for participation in the Reinsurance Program - a representative of healthcare providers, a representative of health insurance brokers, and a representative from the NHID.
 NHHP has also established an Actuarial Workgroup (AWG), comprised of the senior actuaries from each participating carrier, which serves as an advisory body to the program.

 The Reinsurance Program has been successful in meeting its goals of promoting affordability and enrollment in the state's individual market and, in turn, support market stability.
-As detailed further below, since implementation of the waiver (between 2020 and April 2024), the state has experienced a 12.8% average premium savings for the Second-Lowest Cost Silver Plan, and enrollment has grown 59%.
-Enrollment of those without Advance Premium Tax Credits (APTCs), in particular, grew 52% between 2020 and 2023 alone.1 Unsubsidized individuals both on- and off-Exchange are most at-risk for losing coverage as it becomes less affordable and they benefit significantly from savings resulting from the waiver.
+As detailed further below, since implementation of the waiver (between 2020 and June 2024), the state has experienced a 12.8% average premium savings for the Second-Lowest Cost Silver Plan, and enrollment has grown over 60%.
+Enrollment of those without Advance Premium Tax Credits (APTCs), in particular, grew 52% between 2020 and 2023 alone.
+Unsubsidized individuals both on- and off-Exchange are most at-risk for losing coverage as it becomes less affordable and they benefit significantly from savings resulting from the waiver.
 All individual market carriers have remained in the market, with one new carrier entrant in 2023 and another expected to enter the market for plan year 2025.

-As a result of the success, NHHP seeks a five-year extension of the waiver in order to preserve these benefits experienced by the state's individual health insurance market and for Granite Staters and our state's healthcare system more broadly.
+As a result of the success, NHHP seeks a five-year extension of the waiver in order to preserve these benefits experienced by the state's individual health insurance market and for granite staters and our state's healthcare system more broadly.
 We are concerned that if premiums increase without the waiver, the state will experience an increase in its uninsurance rates as individuals are priced-out of the market.
 Even if individuals continue to find a way to afford more expensive insurance, they may be forced to purchase less comprehensive insurance if only that is affordable for them.
 They will then incur greater cost sharing, making care less accessible or compelling them to forgo needed care altogether.
-The current waiver ends on December 31,
+The current waiver ends on December 31, 2025.
+NHHP seeks a new waiver period for January 1, 2026 through December 31, 2030.